Master of Project Management

 Master of Project Management Snapshot

-- Online program can be completed in as little as 11 months but offers flexibility in program completion
+- Online program offers ultimate flexibility with 8-week courses, complete in as little as 11 months

 - 2.2 million new project-oriented jobs projected by 2027